owm111/hackneyed-x11-cursors/README.md

 Other useful targets: `all`, `theme` and `theme.left`.
 These only generate the cursor files without packing them.

-If you don't feel like building it from source, grab the latest builds from [the "Releases" page](https://github.com/Enthymem/hackneyed-x11-cursors/releases) on GitHub.
+If you don't feel like building it from source, grab the latest builds from [the "Releases" page](https://github.com/Enthymem/hackneyed-x11-cursors/releases) here on GitHub, or from the artwork page on [xfce-look.org](https://www.xfce-look.org/p/999998/).

 Hackneyed's build system is simply a collection of shell scripts and a Makefile.
 It wasn't hard to write, and it shouldn't be hard to understand.